 Artist Corinne Takara and the San Jose Museum of Quilts & Textiles are collaborating on a community-sourced project that draws on local cultural practices and place-based materials to explore the artistic and technological possibilities of biomaterials, ultimately using those materials and fiber art techniques to create BioQuilts for exhibition.

 Lindsay Tully and the artist collective Bonanza are collaborating with artists of Creativity Explored to create a cohesive fashion line and textile pieces that will be exhibited at the Museum of Craft and Design and at a runway show.
 Members of Bonanza include Tully, Conrad Guevara, and Lana Williams.

 Composer Matthew Welch is collaborating with the San Francisco Girls Chorus Inc to create Tomorrow’s Memories, an evening-length, one-act choral opera scored for girls that brings to life the 1924-28 personal diary of Angeles Monrayo, a young Filipina immigrant.
 Also collaborating are the Filipinx team of stage director Sean San Jose, visuals creator Joan Osato, and choreographer Alleluia Panis.

 Traditional artist Edward Willie and Museum of the American Indian are collaborating to revive nearly forgotten California regalia traditions, focusing primarily on lost techniques used to construct finely crafted woman’s ceremonial accessories.

 Filmmaker Julie Wyman is collaborating with Little People of America, Inc. to produce HOW WE LOOK, five short films that imagine alternatives to the stereotypical, limiting, and medicalized ways that the arts have historically represented little people.
-This project is based in a participatory filmmaking process, with Wyman engaging five members of the Dwarf Artist Collective.
+This project is based in a participatory filmmaking process, with Wyman engaging five members of the Dwarf Artist Coalition.